What is a web crawler?

 Web crawlers play a significant role in cybersecurity.
 They are used to scan websites for vulnerabilities, such as unprotected data or potential points of unauthorized access.
 By identifying these vulnerabilities, cybersecurity professionals can take steps to address them and protect the website from potential threats.

+Organizations can deploy their own web crawlers, either on-premises or in the cloud, to enhance their security measures.
 Web crawlers can also be used to gather information about potential threats.
 For example, they can be used to monitor websites and forums where cyber threats are discussed, helping cybersecurity professionals stay ahead of new threats and vulnerabilities.

 Identifying vulnerabilities